Installing The Development Environment

 Installing The Development Environment#

-First, we need last LTS NodeJS version (8.12.0 at writing time).
+First, we need NodeJS 6.10+.
 We recommend to use nvm to install NodeJS instead of using your OS-based version.

 Install nvm on your system using the instructions and provided script at: